-- 2.1.3.1.
-Qualified Medicare Beneficiary only (QMB-only), except when combined with another eligible full-benefit Program Aid Code for the ACC. - 2.1.3.2.
-Qualified Working Disabled Individuals (QWDI). - 2.1.3.3.
-Qualified Individuals 1 (QI 1). - 2.1.3.4.
-Special Low-Income Medicare Beneficiaries only (SLMB-only), except when combined with another eligible full-benefit Program Aid Code for the ACC. - 2.1.3.5.
-Undocumented immigrants (per 8 USC.A. § 1611). - 2.1.3.6.
-All individuals while determined presumptively eligible for Medicaid - 2.2.
-Contractor shall verify Medicaid eligibility and enrollment using the HIPAA 834 benefit enrollment and maintenance transaction generated from the Colorado Medicaid management information system (interChange).
-The Colorado medical assistance program web portal may also be used to verify Medicaid eligibility and enrollment in the ACC.
-The Department is the final arbiter for all discrepancies between the various systems utilized for verifying eligibility and enrollment.

-2.2.1.
-Contractor shall have systems capable of receiving and processing 834 transactions generated by interChange.

-2.2.2.
-Contractor shall ensure that Network Providers supply services only to eligible Members.

-2.2.3.
-Contractor shall ensure that Network Providers verify that the individuals receiving services covered under this Contract are Medicaid eligible on the date of service, whether Contractor or the Department is responsible for reimbursement of the services provided, and whether Contractor has authorized a referral or made special arrangements with a Provider, when appropriate.

-2.3.
-The Department will enroll Members into Contractor's MCO on the same day that a Member's Medicaid eligibility notification is received in the Colorado interChange from the Colorado Benefit Management System (CBMS), except as follows:

-2.3.1.
-In alignment with the Member enrollment policy, the Department will allow retroactive enrollment for up to 90 days from when a Member received Institutions for Mental Diseases (IMD) services.
+- 2.1.2.1.
+Qualified Medicare Beneficiary only (QMB-only), except when combined with another eligible full-benefit Program Aid Code for the ACC. - 2.1.2.2.
+Qualified Working Disabled Individuals (QWDI). - 2.1.2.3.
+Qualified Individuals 1 (QI 1). - 2.1.2.4.
+Special Low-Income Medicare Beneficiaries only (SLMB-only), except when combined with another eligible full-benefit Program Aid Code for the ACC. - 2.1.2.5.
+Undocumented immigrants (per 8 U.S.C.A. § 1611). - 2.1.2.6.
+All individuals while determined presumptively eligible for Medicaid. - 2.2.
+Contractor shall verify Medicaid eligibility and enrollment using the HIPAA 834 Benefit Enrollment and Maintenance transaction generated from the Colorado Medicaid management information system (interChange).
+The Colorado Medical Assistance Program Web Portal may also be used to verify Medicaid eligibility and enrollment in the ACC.
+The Department is the final arbiter for all discrepancies between the various systems utilized for verifying eligibility and enrollment. - 2.2.1.
+Contractor shall have systems capable of receiving and processing 834 transactions generated by the interChange. - 2.2.2.
+Contractor shall ensure that Network Providers supply services only to eligible Medicaid Members.
+Contractor shall ensure that Network Providers verify the following: - 2.2.2.1.
+The individual receiving services covered under this Contract is Medicaid-eligible on the date of service. - 2.2.2.2.
+Whether Contractor or the Department is responsible for reimbursement of the services provided. - 2.2.2.3.
+Whether Contractor has authorized a referral or made special arrangements with a Provider, when appropriate. - 2.3.
+The Department will: - 2.3.1.
+Enroll all Members into the ACC on the same day that Medicaid eligibility notification is received in the interChange from the Colorado Benefit Management System (CBMS). - 2.3.1.1.
+Contractor shall manage Member assignments based on the enrollment data provided by the Department and remain in alignment with Department attribution and assignment policies, including retroactive adjustments for up to 90 days. - 2.3.2.
+Assign Members to Contractor according to the following: - 2.3.2.1.
+Members shall be assigned to Contractor based on the location of the PCMP Practice Site to which the Member is attributed. - 2.3.2.2.
+For unattributed Members, the Department shall assign the Member to the RAE corresponding to the Member's address. - 2.3.2.3.
+Members residing in counties covered by a Managed Care Organization (MCO) and meeting all other eligibility requirements shall be enrolled in the MCO per Department processes.